gwensab/The-Goon/instructions.md

 * Follow the first bullet point from step 9 to create another new python file and input the [post twitter](post_twitter.py) code
 * This code will pull data from the table in your sqlite database, format it into a readable tweet, and then upload that post to twitter
+* Test that this works properly by running ``python3 ./post_twitter.py`` in the terminal (if a new tweet is posted to the linked twitter account, it's working)

 ### Step 10 : Cronjob